gittothechopper/Bedrock/README.md

 Yo Havas will also build and scaffold all the elements necessary for a new page, just run

 ```
-$ yo havas:page "Page Name Goes Here"
+$ grunt create --name "Page Name Goes Here"
 ```

-The string will be used as the title of the page, and will also be converted to uppercase and spaces converted to underscores for file and folder names.
+The string will be used as the title of the page, and will be converted to upper-case with spaces converted to underscores for file and folder names.

 The command creates a .hbs file, a sass file and a img folder.
+If you need a js file create that manually as not every page needs one.

-A separate css file is required to stop irepper pulling in all assets, so don't move this to inside the build block
+A separate css file is required to stop iRepper pulling in all assets, so don't move this to inside the build block

 ####Modules